Fish and Wildlife Service, Interior.

 b.
 This rule would not produce a Federal mandate of $100 million or greater in any year.
 It would not be a “significant regulatory action” under the Unfunded Mandates Reform Act.

 In accordance with E.O.
-12630, this rule would not have significant takings implications.
+12630, this proposed rule would not have significant takings implications.
 A takings implication assessment is not required.
-This rule does not contain a provision for taking of private property.
+This proposed rule does not contain a provision for taking of private property.

 Civil Justice Reform